Overview of Copyright

 When does copyright on a work expire?

 Works created on or after January 1, 1978 are protected for a term of the life of the author plus 70 years.
 See Cornell’s “Copyright Term and the Public Domain in the United States” for an easy-to-read chart on when copyright expires on different types of works.
-More information about public domain can be found here.
+Read more about the public domain.